peterwu-1031/ntuee-data-structure/README.md

-# NTUEE Data Structure HW
+# NTUEE Data Structure Assignments
 ## Weighted-Edge Shortest Path Problem
 ### The problem is described in Introduction.pdf.
 ## How it works: